 After the contract award, the contract shall not be signed until after 7 days after the notification of contract award.
 The contract shall be deemed to be formed when it is signed by both parties.
 All Contracts will up to Kshs.
-5,000,000.00 be signed by the County Project Coordinator and witnessed by CBO/WUA representative while those above Kshs.
-5,000,000.00 will be signed by the Project coordinator and witnessed by a CBO/WUA representative.
+5,000,000.00 be signed by the County Project Coordinator while those above Kshs.
+5,000,000.00 will be signed by the Project coordinator.
 Signed Local Procurement/Service Orders which are also signed by the supplier shall be sufficient in this case.